 A business has a substantial market power when its activities are not significantly constrained by competitors, suppliers or customers.

 Section 46(1AA) applies to business conduct occurring on or after 25 September 2007.
 It prohibits businesses with a substantial share of a market, having regards to the number and size of its competitors in the market, from selling goods or services for a sustained period at a price below their relevant cost of supply.
-As with s.46(1), a business must act with an anti-competitive purpose.
+As with s.46(1), a business must not act with an anti-competitive purpose.

 Price cutting, or underselling competitors, is not necessarily predatory pricing and in many cases lowering prices is pro-competitive.
 It is the presence of sustained very low pricing and an anti-competitive purpose that turns price cutting by a business with substantial market power or market share into predatory pricing.